Small homes never fail to amaze us on how it can be turned extraordinary! And this small shoebox apartment is no exemption!

 There is also a desk of red birch slats that slips out into the living space.

-Seggerman inserted “crafted jewel box” into the undersize space, to create enveloping cabin of blond woods.
+Seggerman inserted “crafted jewel box” into the undersize space, to create an enveloping cabin of blond woods.

 Above the kitchen is this cozy small bedroom with its own library.
 This loft has recessed lighting behind panels of papyrus.

 Wood is used all throughout the apartment just like what you see in this bedroom.
-This apartment is a piece of woodwork that the designer is really proud of.
+This small home is a piece of woodwork that the designer is really proud of.

 Despite being small, the kitchen is complete with everything the owner needs for food preparation.
 It is even well decorated too.

-Who would think that a space this small can accommodate a laundry area?
-It can be concealed when not in use.
+Who would think that space as tiny as this small home can accommodate a laundry area?
+It can be concealed when not in use too!
+Cool huh?